-- 1. Set your foundation pilings or supports level and square based on the spacing shown on the next page. - 2.
-Lay the 4x8" girder beams as shown on the next page, double check the level and placement, and attach them to the supports. - 3.
-Lay the main joists over the girders 24" apart on center according to the board lengths shown on page 4.
-Attach them with angled wood screws. - 4.
-Cut the rest of the 2x6" boards $22\frac{1}{2}$ " long for blocking joists and screw them in between the joists every other girder as shown on page 4. - 5.
-With the framing complete, you can begin laying your plywood.
+1. Set your foundation pilings or supports level and square based on the spacing shown on the next page.

+2. Lay the 4x8" girder beams as shown on the next page, double check the level and placement, and attach them to the supports.

+3. Lay the main joists over the girders 24" apart on center according to the board lengths shown on page 4.
+Attach them with angled wood screws.

+4. Cut the four angle joists and screw them down to the girders and to the main joists where they meet at the end.
+Some of the wood for the blocking joists will come from main joist off cuts, so this will be a good time to mark the yurt perimeter.
+Tack a screw to the very center of the frame and use a 20' string and pencil or other method to mark the circumference of the yurt along the top sides of all the joists.
+Make the cuts and use whatever off cuts you can as well as the rest of the boards for the the blocking joists along every other girder.
+If you have any concerns about the accuracy of the perimeter cut, you can set as many blocking joists as you have wood for, then lay the plywood and cut the perimeter all together.
+This will require you to get under the yurt to finish the last four blocking joists with off cuts.

+5. With the framing complete, you can begin laying your plywood.
 Start from the center and lay the full size sheets first, screwing them down at a few points as you go so they don't shift as you tap the tongue and groove connections together.
 Corresponding letters indicate these pieces can be cut from one sheet, tracing your perimeter as you go and using the off cuts for the other side.
 Make sure to match the proper sheets on opposite sides so your tongue and groove doesn't flip.
-With the plywood down, you can finish fixing the sheets with a screw at each corner and every 12-16" along the edges. - 6.
-The final step is attaching the rim.
+With the plywood down, you can finish fixing the sheets with a screw at each corner and every 12-16" along the edges.

+6. The final step is attaching the rim.
 Cut 8" wide strips from the $\frac{1}{2}$ " CDX plywood lengthwise.
-Starting towards the back of the yurt, place an edge of the first strip centered on the end of a joist and rising $\frac{1}{2}$ " above floor level to create a lip.
+Starting towards the back of the yurt, place an edge of the first strip centered on the end of a joist and rising $1\frac{1}{2}$ " above floor level to create a lip.
 Attach the end with a couple screws to the joist and one into the side of the plywood.
 Carefully bend the strip around the edge, screwing it to each joist and plywood edge as you go.
 If a strip ends between joists, use a small off cut 2x6" block along the back to connect the strips.
-There will be 12 strips in total. - 7.
-Any final steps will depend on your yurt design, such as cutting gaps in the rim above floor level for door and hard window frames.
+There will be 16 strips in total.

+7. Any final steps will depend on your yurt design, such as cutting gaps in the rim above floor level for door and hard window frames.